 Iliotibial Band Syndrome (ITBS)

-Most common cause of lateral knee pain in runners
+A most common cause of lateral knee pain in runners

 A sharp pain, with an increasing tightness on running